 Aim to hammer nails through the top edge of the felt at intervals of around 10 cm.
 Pull the felt so that it remains flat against the roof and start at the centre.
 When you get to the bottom edge, hammer the nails in at intervals of 30 cm.

 Once this is done, secure the side panels and move on to the top section on the right.
 At this point, use a paint brush to apply adhesive to the ridge before you apply the shed felt.
 Next, hammer nails into the lower edge of the top section at 5 cm intervals.

 If you have to felt shed roof corners, start by folding the felt down at each corner.
 Nail it into place and then use a craft knife to cut a slit in the roof apex overhang.
 Fold the felt down along the gable and hammer nails in at 10 cm intervals to secure it.

 After securing the corners, reattach the fascia boards by nailing them back in place.
 If you have any excess shed felt, use your knife to trim it to make your shed look neat and tidy.

 Finally, stand back and admire your handy work and take a well-earned break!
 Looking for shed felt?
 Browse through our BillyOh Mineral Shed Roofing Felt – available in Black, Green, and Red.

 Can you felt over old felt on a shed roof?

-To successfully install roof felt, you should use adhesive sparingly.
+To successfully install roof felt, use adhesive sparingly.
 This is because the bitumen in the shed felt will expand in warm weather and contract in the cold.
-If you use too much adhesive it will not provide as much give which could lead to tearing or cracking.
+If you use too much adhesive, it’ll not provide as much give, which could lead to tearing or cracking.